 In Italy, from an Industrial Relations perspective, participation in the Specific Collective Labor Agreement (CCSL) for the period 2023 - 2026 continued in 2024, which confirms the participatory logic of employees in company results through the efficiency-based remuneration element measured annually and the continuation of initiatives related to company welfare and remote working.
 The CA Auto Bank Group is convinced that the development of dialogue between workers and trade unions, at all levels and in all its components, within each entity, contributes to fostering economic performance and strengthening cohesion.
-Dialogue between workers and trade unions represents a fundamental step in social relations, not only to maintain a link and communication channel between the management of CA Auto Bank entities and employees, but also between their elected or designated representatives contains an explicit reference to the rules of behaviour to be observed.
+Dialogue between workers and trade unions represents a fundamental step in social relations, not only to maintain a link and communication channel between the management of CA Auto Bank entities and employees, but also between their elected or designated representatives and the governing bodies.